isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/Volunteer Storytellers.md

 	<tr>
 		<td>
 			<b>Requirements:</b><br>
-			a) Interested in storytelling
+			a) Interested in storytelling.
-<br>b)	   To be comfortable working with seniors
+<br>b)	   To be comfortable working with seniors.
 <br>c)	Min age: 18
 		</td>
 	</tr>